Total Views

 AI Managed | $59/mo | Fully managed AI, no key needed |

-All plans include the editor, AI writing assistance, drag-and-drop, slash commands, advanced tables, and collaboration.
+All Eddyter plans include the editor, AI writing assistance, drag-and-drop, slash commands, advanced tables, and collaboration.
 The difference is how AI is powered and the level of support.
+See full Eddyter pricing for details.

 TipTap is the right choice if:

-- You need a completely custom editor UI that looks nothing like a standard rich text editor
+- You need a fully custom editor UI that looks nothing like a standard rich text editor

 - You need framework-agnostic support beyond React (Vue, Svelte, Vanilla JS)